 - Operations or a member of the customer's future account team is brought into sales discussions early on.

-So here’s what you’re already doing right … During those discovery calls your reps are holding with engaged leads -- where they’re learning more about the prospective customer’s needs, talking about pricing, discussing how your company works -- Sales inevitably explains the results a customer can expect from your product or service delivery team.
+So here's what you're already doing right … During those discovery calls your reps are holding with engaged leads — where they're learning more about customer needs, talking about pricing, discussing how your company works — Sales inevitably explains the results a customer can expect from your product or service delivery team.

 To support these efforts, implementing the right technology is essential.
-If you’re one of the 91% of B2B companies with more than 11 employees that’s invested in a customer relationship management (CRM) software to provide Marketing, Sales and Operations access to the same real-time data, that’s another checked box on the customer success to-do list.
-Moreover, it would be prudent (and perhaps you’ve done this already, as well) to draw up a clear strategy statement—to which Marketing, Sales and any other key stakeholders agree -- that succinctly defines your target audience(s), how you intend to help them, the role each department plays and what your team (or your product) will deliver.
+If you're one of the 91% of B2B companies with more than 11 employees that's invested in a customer relationship management (CRM) software, then that's another checked box on the customer success to-do list.
+Moreover, it would be prudent to draw up a clear strategy statement in which Marketing, Sales and any other key stakeholders agree on.
+This agreement will succinctly define your target audience(s), how you intend to help them, the role each department plays and what your team (or your product) will deliver.

-It sounds so simple, but you’d be surprised how often prospects are sold a dream that ultimately goes sour once they make the purchase.
+It sounds so simple, but you'd be surprised how often prospects are sold a dream that ultimately goes sour once they make the purchase.
 The key here is that your Marketing, Sales and Operations teams are all working together towards mutual goals.
-If these departments are not aligned from the very beginning -- or they do not have the same working knowledge of the product or service (or access to the same data) -- you are brewing up a mélange of impending client retention problems.
+If these departments are not aligned from the very beginning — or they do not have the same working knowledge of the product or service (or access to the same data), you're brewing up a mélange of impending client retention problems.

 Does your business already have a documented onboarding process?
-If so, you’re on the right track to customer success yet again.
-It may just be a matter of fine-tuning it.
+If so, you're on the right track to customer success yet again.
+However, to optimize your onboarding process, it may just be a matter of fine-tuning smaller details.

-Onboarding is potentially the most critical stage for any B2B company -- in part, because there are so many opportunities for the best-laid plans to go awry.
-The smoothest shift from acquisition to onboarding is to have Operations get involved during the last leg of the sales process, and to have Sales stay involved during the beginning of the Onboarding stage.
+Onboarding is potentially the most critical stage for any B2B company — in part, because there are so many opportunities for the best-laid plans to go awry.
+The smoothest shift from acquisition to onboarding is to have internal operations get involved during the last leg of the sales process, and to have your sales team stay involved during the beginning of the onboarding stage.

-Remember, your client has shared a lot of info with Sales and they’re excited about their decision to work with you.
+Remember, your client has shared a lot of info with sales and they're excited about their decision to work with you.
 After all, they chose you over your competitors.
-The last thing you want is for buyer’s remorse to sink in -- and you can help avoid this by having one person oversee that all onboarding activities are carried out in a timely manner by the appropriate departments (including IT, Finance, Engineering, etc.) and that each department is aware of where the customer is in the onboarding process at any given moment.
+The last thing you want is for buyer's remorse to sink in — and you can help avoid this by having one person see that all onboarding activities are carried out in a timely manner by the appropriate departments (including IT, Finance, Engineering, etc.) and that each department is aware of where the customer is in the onboarding process.

-Particularly for professional services and technology companies, it’s common that you’ll be spending more time than was originally scoped in the pricing.
-Though it’s important you aren’t taken advantage of, the extra time put in will be well worth it when the customer is properly empowered to use your product or service to the fullest and they’ve spent a good deal of time with both a salesperson and an account manager.
-Again, it’s all about facilitating a positive and consistent experience – one that will stay with the client for a long time.
+Particularly for professional services and technology companies, it's common that you'll be spending a good deal of time discussing pricing with customers before anything is set into motion.
+Though it's important you aren't taken advantage of, it will be well worth it when the customer is properly empowered to use your product or service to the fullest and they've spent a good deal of time with both a salesperson and an account manager.

 This stage is when your customer's a-ha moment comes to fruition.
 They picked you.
 They like you.
 And they're getting what they want out of the relationship.

-You likely have a person who checks in with the customer on at least a semi-regular basis to make sure these expectations and outcomes are being met -- an account manager, product team leader or even a sales rep -- but don’t get complacent.
-It’s your company’s job to ensure the customer understands and receives the entire value of your product or service.
+You likely have a person who checks in with the customer on at least a semi-regular basis to make sure these expectations and outcomes are being met.
+It's your company's job to ensure the customer understands and receives the entire value of your product or service.

-Once a customer has reached the Loyalty stage, it’s an indicator that they can’t see themselves doing business with anybody else.
-You’re “the One.”
-Much like in the inbound marketing methodology’s Delight phase, the customer has become an evangelist -- a person happy to tout your product, service, brand, etc. on your behalf to others in his or her network.
+Customer loyalty means that the customer can't see themselves doing business with anybody else.
+You're "the one."
+Much like in the inbound marketing methodology's Delight phase, the customer has become an evangelist — a person happy to tout your product, service, brand, etc. on your behalf to others in his or her network.

 In other words, a loyal customer is a customer primed for a review, a testimonial or even a referral.
 Once you've firmly established customer loyalty, it's a common strategy to present your happy customer with this type of request.
 Wouldn't you know, it's also another customer success strategy.

-Perhaps you simply haven’t documented a timeline, series of events or metrics to help you determine exactly when to reach out.
-All you must do is take the time to sit down with leaders from Sales, Marketing and Operations and come up with a consensus for what type of criteria you use to identify appropriate timing.
-Better yet, it may also be practical to draw up email templates you can recycle that streamline the request process for various types of brand evangelism activities – participating in a customer story, writing a testimonial quote, publishing a review on a website relevant to your industry, etc.
+Perhaps you simply haven't documented a timeline, series of events or metrics to help you determine exactly when to reach out.
+Take the time to sit down with leaders from sales, marketing, and customer service and come up with a consensus for what type of criteria you use to identify appropriate timing.
+Better yet, it may also be practical to draw up email templates you can recycle that streamline the request process for various types of brand evangelism activities.

-Similar to the Loyalty stage, executing the Expansion stage is all about good timing.
-If you’ve been working with a particular customer for a while, you are well aware of their needs, and the relationship can be described as transparent, you likely already know if they’re willing to approach the subject of expanding their financial relationship with you.
+Similar to customer loyalty, expansion offers are all about timing.
+If you've been working with a particular customer for a while, you're well aware of their needs.
+Your relationship with them can be described as transparent, as you likely already know if they're willing to approach the subject of expanding their financial relationship with you.

 For a service provider, this might be tied to a renewal cycle.
 For a widget producer, it might be an increase in sales volume.
-In any industry, it may simply be an upsell or a cross-sell, depending on your company’s offerings.
-Whatever environment you’re selling in, your salespeople are already on the case.
-Plain and simple: the topic of expansion must only be broached when you have the data to support that it’s the right time.
-Assess the customer’s level of engagement with the marketing and sales collateral being delivered to them, and you’ll have greater insight into what that “right time” should be.
+In any industry, it may simply be an upsell or a cross-sell, depending on your company's offerings.
+Whatever environment you're selling in, your salespeople are already on the case.
+Assess the customer's level of engagement with the collateral being delivered to them, and you'll have greater insight into what that "right time" should be.

 See?
 That wasn't so bad.
 While you begin to find your customer success bearings, know that much of what you're already doing as a profitable and productive company is customer success, just under a different name.